7 Case Studies Of Successful Eyewear & Sunglasses Online eCommerce Stores

 - Enable social sharing for peer feedback before purchase

-This technology investment paid off significantly—approximately 69% of consumers believe AR try-on increases their confidence when buying products online.
+This technology investment paid off significantly.
+Research indicates that approximately 69% of consumers believe AR try-on increases their confidence when buying products online.

 Leveraging Brand Heritage Online